Qatlama: Preparation

 It is made with dough mixed with powdered red chilli peppers, garam masala (a hot spice blend) and red food coloring.
-Small balls of this dough are sprinkled with mash urad dal, coriander and anar dana, rolled out and then deep-fried.
+Small balls of this dough are sprinkled with mashed urad dal, coriander and anar dana, rolled out and then deep-fried.
 Sometimes before frying, it is also covered with besan (chickpea flour).

 In many places around Pakistan, qatlama has a yeast-based dough and is topped with spiced minced beef or lamb.
 This variety differs from the vegan dish primarily served in the eastern city of Lahore.